 David O. Okonkwo, MD, PhD, leads the department’s efforts in clinical neurotrauma research.
 The clinical brain injury research is wide spanning and includes the conduct of clinical trials funded by the federal agencies and industry to study new therapies, novel brain monitoring, neuroimaging and biomarkers.
 The Department of Neurological Surgery has pioneered efforts using hypothermia, biomarker and cerebral blood flow monitoring in the treatment of severe head injury and has conducted landmark investigations into the mechanisms of induction and recovery of head trauma and secondary injury.
 For more information on our trials, please visit our Clinical Trials page.

 Safar Center for Resuscitation Research

 The Safar Center for Resuscitation Research is directed by Patrick Kochanek, MD, of the Department of Critical Care, and has a strong collaborative and productive relationship with several members of the Brain Trauma Research Center.
-Neurosurgical faculty Dr. Dixon and Larry W. Jenkins, PhD, serve as associate directors of the Safar Center.
-This facility includes basic science laboratories directed by Drs.
-Dixon and Jenkins.
-The mission of the Safar Center is to improve understanding of the mechanisms of secondary injury after traumatic brain injury, cardiopulmonary arrest, severe hemorrhage from whatever cause, and to contribute to the development and implementation of novel and increasingly more effective therapies.
+Dr. Dixon serves as associate director of the Safar Center.
+The mission of the center is to improve understanding of the mechanisms of secondary injury after traumatic brain injury, cardiopulmonary arrest, severe hemorrhage from whatever cause, and to contribute to the development and implementation of novel and increasingly more effective therapies.